Western Sahara, 11 Days

 |Day 11||Rio de Oro|

 Arrival to Agadir, a city on the shore of the Atlantic Ocean in the southern part of Morocco.
-Transfer and overnight at the comfortable Atlas Amadil Beach Hotel.
-Four stars Beach Resort facing the gulf, or equivalent hotel.
+Transfer and overnight at the Atlas Amadil Beach Hotel.
+Four stars beach resort facing the gulf, or equivalent hotel.

 Agadir is a Berber and cosmopolitan town with Phoenician origins.
-From 1140 BC and thanks to its geographical position with a large beach protected by a gulf and to its mild climate, it has also been inhabited by Carthaginians, Portuguese, Dutch, Sephardi Jews and finally, by the French.
+From 1140 BC to our days has been permanently inhabited, thanks to its geographical position with a large beach protected by a gulf and to its mild climate, has attract Carthaginians, Portuguese, Dutch, Sephardi Jews and finally French.
 The town was destroyed by two earthquakes in 1731 and 1960 and has always been rebuilt.
 Today is a known touristic destination.
 The market of Agadir surrounded by decorated walls, Souk El Had, is one of the largest in Morocco with more than six thousand merchants offering nearly any product and handicraft from the country.
 The traders are not pushy, making the visit even more enjoyable.

 Day 3: Camel Market